muktachanda/DOI-Creation-Management-Citation-Tracking/README.md

 # Dataset Portal

+*Note: Latest code changes are in the master branch.*

 ## Features
 - Authenticated entry into the portal.
 - Can add datasets into the portal.
 A unique DOI is generated for every dataset to track its citation.